l9flores/cse15l-lab-reports/labReport3.md

 ## grep -i
-The `grep` command can be used with -i which makes the String input not case sensitive, meaning it ignores whether or not a letter is captial
+The `grep` command can be used with -i which makes the String input not case sensitive, meaning it ignores whether or not a letter is captial.
 ```
 grep -i "example" 1468-6708-3-4.txt
         Examples